Computer model

 Experiments, a dance production expressing

-the essence of scientific creativity,
+the essence of scientific creativity, suggested that

 I mount a sculpture exhibition during our performances.